99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 S3 Event notifications:
 like generating thumbnails of images uploaded to s3
 S3 bucket -> Amazon Event Bridge -> rules -> services
-S3 event notifications can directly invoke a Lambda function, you dont necessarely need Event Bridge
+S3 event notifications can directly invoke a Lambda function, you dont necessarily need Event Bridge

 S3 performance:
 - can speed up upload by using multi-part upload